axiom-data-science/modflow2netcdf/README.md

 	Time units specified in the NetCDF file.
 		Example: 'days', 'hours', or 'minutes'
 ###### base: [string]
 	Base date of when the model started.
-Assumed UTC if no timezone information is specified.
+UTC is assumed if no timezone information is specified.
 		Example: '2006-06-01 00:00:00'

 ##### Output section

 ###### head: [file path] (optional)
-	Path to the Head output file relative to config file.
+	Path to the Head output file relative to configuration file.
 		Example: 'output\mymodelrun.hds'

 ###### cbud: [file path] (optional)
-	Path to the CellBudget output file relative to config file.
+	Path to the CellBudget output file relative to configuration file.
 		Example: 'output\mymodelrun.cbb'

 ###### headtype: [binary or formatted] (optional)